yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 {% toczone location=top|maxLevel=2|minLevel=2|type=flat|separator=pipe %}
 The role of clustering in GigaSpaces XAP is to provide scaling, load-balancing and high-availability.
 The main difference between GigaSpaces XAP and other clustering alternatives, is the use of a single clustering model for all middleware core capabilities.
 This means that the data and the services collocated with it, are equally available.
 An example of how useful this is, is that when a primary node fails, and another node acts as its backup, both application components, i.e. data and messaging, become active at the same time.

 The ability to support a unified clustering model is a direct result of the underlying space-based clustering model.
-For more information on the concept of space, please refer to depanlinkSpace - Concepts and Capabilitiestengahlink./concepts.html#Space - Concepts and Capabilitiesbelakanglink.
+For more information on the concept of space, please refer to [Space - Concepts and Capabilities](./concepts.html#Space - Concepts and Capabilities).

 ## Scaling